top of page

 about me

-When I am not working with clients, you can probably find me enjoying the company of my various animals or family.
-I live on a small horse farm outside of Toronto with my husband of 22 years, two teenage daughters and 3 horses, 3 dogs and 2 cats all of whom I adore!
+When I am not working with clients, you can probably find me enjoying the company of my various animals or family members.
+I live on a small horse farm outside of Uxbridge with my husband of 22 years, two daughters and 3 horses, 3 dogs and 2 cats all of whom I adore!
 My human and animal family are the most important things in the world to me, and I love learning with them, working with them, or just hanging out.

 I love to laugh and have fun.
 I love playing games-both indoors and out.
 I enjoy challenging myself to do things that make me uncomfortable; like Brene Brown says, "Choose courage over comfort".
-In the last year alone, I have learned to use a jigsaw to cut patterns in wood, operate a chainsaw, and chop wood with an axe, just to name a few!
+In the few years, I have learned to use a jigsaw to cut patterns in wood, operate a chainsaw, and chop wood with an axe, play pickle ball, and curl-just to name a few!

 My Qualifications